erniep888/BumbleBee_Grails/README.md

 Third Party Case Library
 The list of third party issues/cases that were opened as a result or in relation to the feature/object and phase.

+Refactoring:
+The user authentication and authorization needs to be refactored or entirely redesigned using an off-the-shelve plugin.
+The current design was the result of requirements changes mid-development.